-Following the close of the transaction, the Pioneer Pipeline will be integrated into NGTL's and Canadian Utilities' Alberta integrated regulated natural gas transmission systems to provide reliable natural gas supply to TransAlta's power generating units at Sundance and Keephills, facilitating the conversion of these coal plants to cleaner-burning natural gas.
+The transaction to acquire the Pioneer Pipeline closed in 2021.
+The transfer to NGTL received approval from the Canada Energy Regulator on December 22, 2021, and is expected to close in the first quarter of 2022.
+The Pioneer Pipeline has been incorporated into NGTL's and Canadian Utilities' Alberta regulated natural gas transmission systems to provide reliable natural gas supply to TransAlta's power generating units at Sundance and Keephills, facilitating the conversion of these coal plants to cleaner-burning natural gas.